-. .the collection, preservation, interpretation, and dissemination of historical information pertaining to the region drained by the Antietam creek and its tributaries in Franklin county, Pennsylvania, and Washington county, Maryland.
+. .interpreting the history of the region drained by Antietam creek and its tributaries in Franklin county, Pennsylvania, and Washington county, Maryland.

 Dr. Steven Hatleberg addresses third Annual Meeting on bygone prospecting near Mason and Dixon’s line.

 On Tuesday, April, 23, 2013, Antietam Historical Association held its third Annual Meeting at Fountain Head Country Club, Hagerstown.
 Dr. Steven L. Hatleberg, of Hagerstown, narrated an illustrated presentation “Cooper Mining around the South Mountain.”
 Tracing millions of years of geology, Dr. Hatleberg concluded his speech with specific information on the several copper mines which various prospectors operated in Hamiltonban township, Adams county, Pennsylvania in the Nineteenth and early Twentieth centuries.
 Dr. Hatleberg also exhibited samples of native copper and maps and literature pertaining to his topic.

 Beginning around 1833 and ending around 1900, small-scale copper mining occurred at various points around the South Mountain for several miles on either side of Mason and Dixon’s line.
 It’s history is a fascinating story of great ambitions, broken dreams, geological scholarship, and a little intrigue.
 Some impressively pure native copper specimens were extracted from the shafts sunk in the mountain; however, the veins were never rich enough to interest large-scale capital, and by the early Twentieth century, copper mining around the South Mountain was but a memory.

 With great good humour, Mr. William S. Stanely recounted the famous physician’s career, including his summer residence on the heights above the Antietam country, at second Anuual Meeting.